metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_analysis_blocks.rst

    An example PET with all three types of available wrappers and a Test Bench.

-In addition to the complex analyses that can be performed using Test Benches as you saw in the previous :ref:`testbenches` chapter, virtually any external execution tool can be integrated using one of the provided wrappers.
+In addition to the complex analyses that can be performed using Test Benches as you saw in the previous :ref:`test_benches` chapter, virtually any external execution tool can be integrated using one of the provided wrappers.
 We have used the Python Wrapper to drive analysis tools